mraveri/tensiometer/README.rst

 =============

 Tensiometer uses mostly standard python packages.
-Notable exceptions are GetDist and Tensorflow.
+Notable exceptions are GetDist, Tensorflow and Tensorflow Probability.
+Installing the last two is likely painful and we advice to not delegate that to automatic dependency resolvers...

 For the full list of requirements see the `requirements.txt` file.